-©2010 American Arbitration Association, Inc. All rights reserved.
-These Rules are the copyrighted property of the American Arbitration Association (AAA) and are intended to be used in conjunction with the administrative services of the AAA.
-Any unauthorized use or modification of these Rules may violate copyright laws and other applicable laws.
-Please contact the AAA at 800.778.7879 or websitemail@adr.org for additional information.
+©2014 American Arbitration Association, Inc. All rights reserved.
+These rules are the copyrighted property of the American Arbitration Association (AAA) and are intended to be used in conjunction with the AAA's administrative services.
+Any unauthorized use or modification of these rules may violate copyright laws and other applicable laws.
+Please contact 800.778.7879 or websitemail@adr.org for additional information.